 Full membership is for WFU students who are 3 months or more into their active, fully abstinent recovery from addiction.
 Provisional membership is available for students who are early in recovery.
 Allies are welcomed and will have opportunities to collaborate and engage.

 The Recovery Lounge

-The lounge will serve as a hub for students in recovery at WFU:
+The lounge is as a hub for students in recovery at WFU.

 - A meeting space